KCCG/wrangling-genomics/_episodes/02-quality-control.md

 If we were working on our local computers, we'd be able to look at each of these HTML files by opening them in a web browser.

-However, these files are currently sitting on our remote AWS instance, where our local computer can't see them.
+However, these files are currently sitting on the cluster.
-And, since we are only logging into the AWS instance via the command line - it doesn't have any web browser setup to display these files either.
+And, since we are only logging into the cluster via the command line - it doesn't have any web browser setup to display these files either.

 So the easiest way to look at these webpage summary reports will be to transfer them to our local computers (i.e. your laptop).

+The simplest way to do this is using `sshfs` (or `sshfs-win`).
+If you connect to the cluster via sshfs and then navigate to the "results" directory, all you have to do is double click on an HTML file.
+It should open in a browser.

+Sometimes you do want to copy the results to your laptop, and the instructions below remind you how to do that with the `scp` command.
+But in the interests of time we'll just use sshfs.
+**Skip down to the exercise below**

 To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.